Skip to main content

 Introduction

 Patsy Maloney joined the faculty at the University of Washington Tacoma (UWT) in 2015.
 Dr. Maloney has held clinical, educational and administrative roles.
 Her clinical experience includes Emergency, Medical-Surgical, Critical Care, and Pediatric nursing.
-Her administrative roles include serving as a nursing manager, nursing director, and nursing executive.
-Her educational experience includes teaching nursing in graduate and undergraduate programs and directing a continuing nursing education center.
+Her administrative roles include serving as a nursing manager, nursing director, and chief nursing executive.
+Her educational experience includes teaching nursing in graduate and undergraduate programs and directing a continuing nursing education center, serving the South Puget Sound and beyond.

 Scholarly Interests